 Note: You may face restrictions of 100ml for products like baby lotion or nappy cream (carried in a clear bag).

 UK Department of Transport restrict the quantity of most liquids taken through airport security control to 100ml.
 But, this rule does not apply to baby milk and baby food.
 Thus, when you take a flight with a baby you are usually allowed to take baby milk and food in much higher quantities.

-As a rule you may take as much baby foods as you need for the flight.
-Even so, you might prepare for some delays due to longer customs checks.
+As a rule, you may take as much baby foods that your infant needs for the flight.
+Even so, it is wise to prepare for some delays due to longer customs checks.

 Often, you can buy baby food and milk after you get through security.
 The stock on the shelves are pre-screened so you will not have to verify these yourself.

 Note: Some airports operate a reserve-and-collect service for formula milk.
 So, you can book your chosen brand of formula with your airline and collect it at the departure lounge.

 Baby Food Allowance and Baby Milk Restrictions in the United Kingdom